anishrana2001/Kubernetes/14 Volume/dynamic/rolebinding_yaml.md

-## Create a file and the use apply -f file name for creating the rolebinding.
+## Create a file and then use apply -f file name for creating the rolebinding.
 ```
 apiVersion: v1
 kind: ServiceAccount